ZionGlitch/WriteUps/TryHackMe/Medium/Road.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 9.09 seconds
 ```
+Opening Metasploit and searching for any exploits did not result in any findings.
+Next, went to the webpage of the IP, nothing of interest was found on any oof the pages, and neither in the Source Code.
+Clicking on "Merchant Central" allows us to create a login.
+Basic SQL Injection did not work here.
+We created an account and logged in.
+Majority of the  pages here did not work, but an Profile/Edit Profile page revealed an admin email off ```admin@sky.thm```